JamesLi197412/web-scrapying-Gsmarena/README.md

 ## Versioning

-I use Github/Git for versioning.
+Github/Git are used for versioning/sharing.

 ## Authors